Mosaic Tile Calculator

 4. Consider the Spacing Between Tiles

 Tile coverage is determined as much by the grout spacing between the tiles as it is by the area you are covering.
-All of the calculations in our tables assume a grout spacing of 1/16″ between the mosaic tiles.
-This spacing is common with stone, ceramic and glass mosaic tile because it ensures enough grout will penetrate between the tiles and seal over the adhesive underneath.
-It also provides enough gap between the tiles to ensure that the tiles are visually distinct at a distance so that the mosaic does not look like one big piece.
+All of the calculations in our tables assume a standard grout spacing for that particular size.
+Grout gaps of standard size ensure that grout penetrates between the tiles and covers the adhesive underneath, while the hairline crack between “touching” tiles can never be grouted reliably.
+Standard size grout gaps are also optimal for aesthetic reasons, while using no grout gap between tiles of similar color does not look like distinct pieces at a distance.
 For advice about choosing a grout color, see our page of Mosaic Instructions.

 Note that 3/4″ glass mosaic tile sometimes comes face-mounted on paper so that the installer can glue the whole sheet to a wall and then peel the paper off the face of the tile and then grout.
 These sheets are made according to metric standards, so that the grout spacing is slightly larger than 1/16″.
 Typically there are 225 tiles mounted on a sheet that is 1.15 square feet.
 Our metallic glass mosaic tiles and swirled glass mosaic tiles are cut from such sheets.
 Most artists remove the tiles from the sheets before using, so this doesn’t matter.